Understanding Parental Alienation: learning to cope, helping to heal

 by Karen Woodall and Nick Woodall

-Due for publication by Charles C Thomas, Spring 2017:
+Due for publication by Charles C Thomas, summer 2017:

 'Understanding Parental Alienation is unique... a balance of scholarship and practical, hands-on experience.'